Toulouse (song)

 "Toulouse" is a song by Dutch DJ and music producer Nicky Romero.
-It was released as a single on December 19, 2011, in the Netherlands and January 2, 2012, in the United States through Spinnin' Records.
-A music video for the song was uploaded to YouTube on May 9, 2012.
+It was released as a single on 19 December 2011 in the Netherlands and 2 January 2012 in the United States through Spinnin' Records.
+A music video for the song was uploaded to YouTube on 9 May 2012.

+In mid 2012, a version with vocals from Bobby Anthony was released.

-On August 20, 2020, an edit was released for the song with its music video following a few weeks later.
+On 20 August 2020 an edit was released for the song with its music video following a few weeks later.

 Music video

-The music video for the song, lasting four minutes and twenty seconds, was unofficially uploaded on May 9, 2012, to YouTube.
+The music video for the song, lasting four minutes and twenty seconds, was unofficially uploaded on 9 May 2012 to YouTube.
 It was directed by Timo Pierre Rositzki and has garnered over 459 million views as of June 2022.
-On May 8, 2017, the official video was taken down due to a copyright claim by Spinnin' Records, the label for the song.
+On 8 May 2017 the official video was taken down due to a copyright claim by Spinnin' Records, the label for the song.
 However, from June that year, the copyright claim was retracted.
 Throughout the video, several people can be seen wearing Guy Fawkes masks.
 Despite the fact that the song was named "Toulouse", the music video was filmed in Hamburg, Germany, including in the Reeperbahn district.